ajay-dhangar/ajay-dhangar.github.io/docs/react/getting-started/folder-structure.md

 id: folder-structure
 title: Folder Structure
 sidebar_position: 2
+tags: [react, create-react-app, folder-structure, project-structure, file-structure]
+description: "Learn how to organize your files and folders in a new React project.
+This structure will help you keep things tidy and make it easier to build and maintain your site."
 ---

 When you create a new project for your website, it's important to organize your files in a specific way.
 This structure will help you keep things tidy and make it easier to build and maintain your site.